awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

  * **DatabaseName** - Athena Database name where you table will be created
  * **DestinationBucket** - The name you would like of the bucket that will be created in to hold org data, you will need to use a with **cost** at the start, (we have used cost-aws-lab-organisation-bucket)
  * **ManagementAccountId** - Your Management Account Id where your Optimization is held
- * **Tags** - List of tags from your Organisation you would like to include separated by a comma.
+ * **Tags** - List of tags from your Organization you would like to include separated by a comma.
 ![Images/Parameters.png](/Cost/300_Organization_Data_CUR_Connection/Images/Parameters.png)

 6. Scroll down and click **Next**
 ![Images/cf_next.png](/Cost/300_Organization_Data_CUR_Connection/Images/cf_next.png)

-7. Scroll down and tick the box acknowledgeing that this will create and IAM Role.
+7. Scroll down and tick the box acknowledging that this will create and IAM Role.
 Click **Create stack**
 ![Images/iam_agree_cf.png](/Cost/300_Organization_Data_CUR_Connection/Images/iam_agree_cf.png)

 8. Wait for the CloudFormation to deploy, this can be seen when it has **CREATE_COMPLETE** under the stack name.